 - more robust mandibles (lower jaws).

-The two most important developments are bipedalism and increased brain size, as all the others depend on these two.
+Two somewhat linked developments are bipedalism and increased brain size.
 Bipedalism seems to have prepared the way for bigger brains (as we shall see shortly).

 Groups of hominins

 Species may be grouped together according to some common characteristics.
 The next figure indicates the time period of most currently known fossil hominins.
 Different colors indicate different groups.

 In this figure, a significant number of hominin species are grouped in two different ways.
 One grouping6Based on Wood, 2005, is indicated by the background colors: